nonvisual/nonvisual.github.io/_posts/2021-02-07-testing-with-hypothesis.md

     return model, decision_vars
 ```
-This method gets profits and weights information per item, capacity restrictions, and returns generated model object together with reference on decision variables (so we can easily parse their values later).
+This method gets profits and weights information per item, capacity restrictions, and returns the generated model object together with reference on decision variables (so we can easily parse their values later).

 ## Hypothesis-based testing
 We start with desired properties of the solution.
 What do we expect from the Knapsack problem outcome?
-If the inputs are valid (non-negative values), then we do expect every problem to be **feasible** (except large instances, which may be interrupted).
+If the inputs are valid (non-negative values), then we do expect every problem to be solved **optimally** (except large instances, which may be interrupted).

 Another obvious property is that the total **weight** of the knapsack **should not be larger than the capacity** of the knapsack, which is literally the main constraint of the problem.